 - Computers for Learning: Establishes partnerships with businesses, schools, government, and non-profit organizations to create programs using donated computers.
 Develops programs with schools to provide home computers for students and their families.

 - Regional Community Relations (Community Collaboration): Responsible for collaborating with stakeholders to improve the delivery of Medicaid services by sharing best practices, resources and information regarding improvements to the health care system.

 - SNAP Nutrition Education: Helps SNAP recipients learn about making healthy food choices, practicing food safety, stretching a limited SNAP budget and increasing physical activity.

-- HHSC Quick Resource Guide: General program guidelines for use by promotoras and other community-based health advocates.
-En Español
+- HHSC Quick Resource Guide (PDF): General program guidelines for use by promotoras and other community-based health advocates.
+En Español (PDF)

 - Community Partner Program: Establishes partnerships with community-based organizations to help people in need apply online for benefits, including food, cash, and medical assistance.